This Azure PowerShell article will discuss the syntax and usage of the Get-AzStorageContainer PowerShell cmdlet, along with a few examples.

 Wrapping Up

-In this article, we discussed the syntax and usage of the Get-AzStorageContainer PowerShell command with examples.
+In this article, we discuss the syntax and usage of the Get-AzStorageContainer PowerShell command, providing examples.
 Thanks for reading these examples !!!